TheOtherRolesAU/TheOtherRoles/README.md

 ## Snitch
 ### **Team: Crewmates**
-When the Snitch finshes all the tasks, arrows will appear (only visible to the Snitch) that point to the impostors.
+When the Snitch finishes all the tasks, arrows will appear (only visible to the Snitch) that point to the impostors.
 When the Snitch has one task left (configurable) the Snitch will be revealed to the impostors, also with an arrow.

 ### Game Options